Evolution of languages: Asia

 Turkish nationalists clashed throughout the century with other language groups in Anatolia.
 During the Greek genocide, almost all Greek speakers were purged from Turkey and killed or deported to Greece.
 As a result, speakers of Cappadocian Greek, which had split off of Medieval Greek after the Seljuq Turk victory at the Battle of Manzikert in 1071, were forced to leave for Greece.
 Most Cappadocian Greek speakers shifted quickly to Modern Greek and linguists presumed that the language was extinct by the 1960s.
 However, in 2005, Mark Janse and Dimitris Papazachariou found that up to 2800 third-generation speakers were still using the language in Northern and Central Greece.

 The Turkish Language Association (TDK) was established in 1932 under the patronage of Mustafa Kemal Atatürk, with the aim of conducting research on Turkish.
 Several hundred foreign loanwords were banned from use in media and Arabic and Persian vocabulary fell out of use.

 In a renewed wave of linguistic tension following the 1980 Turkish coup the Kurdish language was banned until 1991, remaining substantially restricted in broadcasting and education until 2002.

 At the end of British rule, large portions of Bengal became East Pakistan.
-The government of the newly formed Dominion of Pakistan, centered in West Pakistan (the current day territory of Pakistan) mandated Urdu as the only official language.
+The government of the newly formed Dominion of Pakistan, centered in West Pakistan (the present-day territory of Pakistan) mandated Urdu as the only official language.
 This move faced opposition from the Bengali language movement and the government of Pakistan responded to protests in 1952 by killing students at the University of Dhaka.
 Although language issues were officially settled by 1956 in a new constitution, the subsequent Bangladesh Liberation War in 1971 played an important role in further establishing the Bengali language's status in an independent Bangladesh.

 Several Siberian languages went extinct in the late 20th century.
 Valentina Wye was the last speaker of Sirenik Yupik until 1997, and Klavdiya Plotnikova was last the living speaker of the Samoyedic Kamassian language until 1989.

 Europe

 The expansion of the German Empire briefly expanded the German language outside of Central Europe to areas in Africa and New Guinea.
-In the Austro-Hungarian Empire and German Empire, German was a high status language spoken by upper middle classes and settlers in large parts of current day Poland, Slovakia, and elsewhere in Eastern Europe.
+In the Austro-Hungarian Empire and German Empire, German was a high status language spoken by upper middle classes and settlers in large parts of present-day Poland, Slovakia, and elsewhere in Eastern Europe.

 The expulsion of ethnic Germans from Eastern Europe led to a rapid contraction of the German Sprachraum, although not a significant erosion of the language.
 Dialects from areas where German-speakers were fully displaced largely disappeared, including Silesian German or High Prussian.
 East Pomeranian survives among small numbers of expellees and their descendants in Iowa, Wisconsin and the Brazilian state of Rondônia.

 Similarly, up to 350,000 Italian speakers fled Yugoslavia between 1943 and 1960 as part of the Istrian-Dalmatian exodus.